top of page

 BA, Biblical Studies, Columbia Bible College (2003)

-Dr. Andrew Phillip Klager is the Provost & Vice-Chancellor of St. Stephen's University; Founding Director of The Jim Forest Institute for Religion, Peace & Justice; and Professor of Religion and Peace Studies.
-He lives in Yarrow, British Columbia with his wife of 20+ years and three children, with another who has already flown the coop and lives in Calgary, and is an avid Red Sox fan, loves to read, and has a deep appreciation for art, poetry, and music, especially as they intersect with theology and peacebuilding.
-Andrew earned a PhD in Religious Studies and History from the University of Glasgow focusing on Anabaptist-Mennonite history and theology including the 16th-century Anabaptist peace tradition(s) and has completed continuing studies in Interfaith Conflict Resolution and Conflict Analysis from the United States Institute of Peace.
-He was also a Research Associate at the Humanitas Anabaptist-Mennonite Centre at TWU and a Visiting Research Fellow at the Centre for Studies in Religion and Society at the University of Victoria.
+Dr. Andrew Phillip Klager is the Provost & Vice-Chancellor of St. Stephen's University; founding Director of the Jim Forest Institute for Religion, Peace & Justice; and Professor of Religion and Peace Studies.
+He lives in Yarrow, British Columbia with his wife of 23+ years and three children, with another who has already flown the coop and lives nearby in Aldergrove.
+Andrew is an avid baseball and Red Sox fan, loves to read, and has a deep appreciation for art, poetry, and music, especially as they intersect with theology and contemplative peacemaking.
+Andrew earned a Master of Arts in Christian Studies from McMaster University, with his research focusing on St. Gregory of Nyssa and his understanding of apophasis and the creeds.
+His PhD in Religious Studies and History is from the University of Glasgow and focuses on the Church fathers and 16th-c.
+Anabaptist theological emphases and peace traditions.
+He has also completed continuing studies in Interfaith Conflict Resolution and Conflict Analysis from the United States Institute of Peace and was a Research Associate at the Humanitas Anabaptist-Mennonite Centre at Trinity Western University and a Visiting Research Fellow at the Centre for Studies in Religion and Society at the University of Victoria.
+Andrew is also the Director of the Orthodox Peace Fellowship, a community of peacemakers in the Orthodox tradition — founded in 1968 during the Vietnam War by the poet, artist, and playwright, Mariquita Platov, and a small gathering in West Nyack, NY, and relaunched in the late 1980s under the leadership of Jim Forest — whose purpose is to bring an Orthodox presence into the peace world and a peace presence into the Orthodox world.

 bottom of page